From FPT Decision to FPT Enumeration: Introduction

 But what happens if the task of finding the first or a further solution is intractable?
 A natural approach is to borrow ideas from decision and optimization problems and to aim for $\fptd$, i.e., algorithms that find the first or next solution in $\fpt$-time.
 Surprisingly, this line of research has received little attention so far; notable exceptions are \cite{DBLP:journals/algorithms/CreignouKMMOV19, DBLP:journals/corr/CreignouMMSV13, damaschke06,fernau02, DBLP:journals/jcss/GolovachKKL22, home-made:Meier20}.
 The aim of our work is to shed some light on this under-researched area and to provide assistance to algorithm developers in designing $\fptd$ enumeration algorithms.
 To this end, we revisit the most common techniques in the design of $\fpt$ decision and optimization algorithms and look for their extension to $\fptd$ enumeration algorithms.
 For the basic $\fpt$ approaches considered here, we will mainly follow the presentation in~\cite{DBLP:books/sp/CyganFKLMPPS15}.
-Apart from kernelization \cite{DBLP:journals/corr/CreignouMMSV13,DBLP:journals/jcss/GolovachKKL22} and tree decompositions (in particular, enumeration algorithms via Courcelle's Theorem~\cite{DBLP:journals/tcs/CourcelleM93}), these techniques have not yet made their way into enumeration.
+Apart from kernelization \cite{DBLP:journals/corr/CreignouMMSV13,DBLP:journals/jcss/GolovachKKL22,DBLP:conf/iwpec/BougeretGSS25} and tree decompositions (in particular, enumeration algorithms via Courcelle's Theorem~\cite{DBLP:journals/tcs/CourcelleM93}), these techniques have not yet made their way into enumeration.
+Another $\fpt$ approach, that has already been extended to enumeration~\cite{DBLP:journals/corr/CreignouMMSV13} but is not mentioned in~\cite{DBLP:books/sp/CyganFKLMPPS15}, are backdoors.
+In particular, for various variants of the SAT-problem, they have received quite some attention~\cite{DBLP:journals/jcss/DreierOS24, DBLP:conf/focs/GaspersS13,DBLP:conf/sat/MisraORS13}.

 Among the enumeration methods that we apply are adaptations and extensions of typical enumeration approaches \cite{DBLP:phd/it/Marino12} such as ``flashlight algorithms'' (which search for solutions in a top-down traversal of some tree structure and repeatedly use a decision algorithm as a ``flashlight'' to see if a certain branch contains solutions before expanding it) or exploiting the closure under union of $\DelayP$ \cite{home-made:Strozecki10}.
 A particular challenge of enumeration problems comes from the requirement that duplicates have to be avoided.
 Here, we strongly draw inspiration from the landmark paper of Lawler~\cite{Lawler72}, where a basic technique for avoiding duplicates by appropriate partitioning of the solution space was presented.